Connect API

 , which takes three arguments:integrationType

 : The short name for the integration. i.e. "salesforce" or "googleCalendar".
-You can find this string on the Overview tab of the integration you want to access, on your Paragon dashboard.path
+You can find this string on the Overview tab of the integration you want to access, on your Paragon dashboard.- When using a custom integration, the

 : The path (without the hostname) of the API request you are trying to access.
 An example might be "/v1/charges" for Stripe's charge API or "chat.postMessage" for Slack's Web API.requestOptions